bqi343/cp-notebook/Implementations/content/contest/README.md

  * The header files will not compile with clang; use gcc instead.
  * .bashrc:
-   * clr in comes from [here](https://superuser.com/questions/122911/what-commands-can-i-use-to-reset-and-clear-my-terminal).
+   * clr in comes from [here](https://superuser.com/questions/122911/what-commands-can-i-use-to-reset-and-clear-my-terminal). \033 denotes ESC.
-   * on mac, use g++-9 and add -Wl,-stack_size -Wl,0x10000000 to co to avoid stack size issues.
+   * On mac, use g++-9 and add -Wl,-stack_size -Wl,0x10000000 to co to avoid stack size issues.

 TopCoder: